Henry Cornelius Burnett: Confederate military service and expulsion

 After Congress adjourned on August 6, 1861, Burnett returned home to Cadiz and spoke at a number of pro-Southern rallies.
 On September 4, 1861, Confederate Major General Leonidas Polk violated Kentucky's neutrality by ordering Brigadier General Gideon Johnson Pillow to occupy Columbus.
 In response, Ulysses S. Grant captured Paducah on September 6, 1861.
 With neutrality no longer a tenable option, Burnett presided over a conference of Kentucky's Southern sympathizers that occurred at Russellville between October 29 and October 31, 1861.
-The self-appointed delegates to this conference called for a sovereignty convention on November 18, 1861 for the purpose of establishing a Confederate government for the state.
+The self-appointed delegates to this conference called for a sovereignty convention on November 18, 1861, for the purpose of establishing a Confederate government for the state.

 In the interim between the two conventions, Burnett traveled to Hopkinsville, where he and Colonel W.C.P.
-Breckinridge raised a Confederate regiment dubbed the 8th Kentucky Infantry.
+Breckinridge raised a Confederate regiment dubbed the 8th Kentucky Infantry Regiment.
 On November 11, 1861, Burnett himself enlisted in the Confederate States Army at Camp Alcorn; he was chosen as colonel of the 8th Kentucky, but never took command.

 The sovereignty convention gathered at the William Forst House in Russellville as scheduled on November 18, 1861.
 Burnett also presided over this convention.
 Fearing for the safety of the delegates, he first proposed postponing proceedings until January 8, 1862, but Scott County's George W. Johnson convinced the majority of the delegates to continue.
 By the third day, the military situation was so tenuous that the entire convention had to be moved to a tower on the campus of Bethel Female College, a now-defunct institution in Russellville.

 The convention passed an ordinance of secession and established a provisional Confederate government for Kentucky.
 Burnett, William Preston of Fayette County and William E. Simms of Bourbon County were chosen as commissioners for the provisional government and were dispatched to Richmond, Virginia to negotiate with Confederate President Jefferson Davis to secure Kentucky's admission to the Confederacy.
 For reasons unexplained by the delegates, Dr. Luke P. Blackburn, a native Kentuckian living in Mississippi, was invited to accompany the commissioners.
 Despite the fact that Kentucky's elected government in Frankfort had opposed secession, the commissioners convinced Davis to recommend Kentucky's admission to the Confederacy; the Confederate Congress officially admitted Kentucky on December 10, 1861.

 Following his successful mission to Richmond, Burnett joined the 8th Kentucky at Fort Donelson.
 On February 16, 1862, Ulysses S. Grant led a combined Federal army-navy attack against the fort.
 Most of the Confederate garrison was captured, including the 8th Kentucky, but Burnett escaped in General John B. Floyd's retreat following the defeat.
 This battle ended Burnett's military service.

 Burnett's subversive activities did not go unnoticed by his colleagues in Congress.
 He was absent when the body reconvened December 2, 1861.
 The following day, Indiana representative W. McKee Dunn introduced a resolution to expel Burnett from Congress.
 The resolution passed easily, removing Burnett from the seat he had occupied continuously since 1855.